 Zero-sum games can include just two players or millions of participants.

-And if the person is not even careful he can also turn your loss which is currently his profit into his loss and make it someone else’s profit. its a cycle
+but sometimes, the trader who has profited from your loss can also turn your loss which is currently his profit into his loss and make it someone else’s profit. its a cycle